nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Show sorted list
+#### Use case: List people

 **MSS**

-1. User requests to list persons in sorted order
+1. User requests to list persons
-2. AddressBook shows a list of persons in sorted order Use case ends.
+2. AddressBook shows an indexed list of persons

 **Extensions**